-Step 2: Create a VDA enrollment token
+Step 2: Create an enrollment token

-To create a non-domain-joined VDA using easy install, you need a token file to enroll the VDA with a machine catalog and authenticate the VDA to the Citrix Cloud control plane.
+To create a non-domain-joined VDA using easy install, you need a token file to enroll the VDA with a machine catalog and authenticate the VDA to the cloud or on-premises delivery controller.
 The Linux VDA does not support the use of a token file for enrolling with a power-managed machine catalog.